arbexmb/boticario_challenge/README.md

 - POST: http://127.0.0.1:3000/retailers/login

-To log in to the application, the POST request above can be used, by sending a saved retailer through its body.
+To log in to the application, the POST request above can be used by sending a saved retailer through its body.

 ```json
 {